Treating Menopausal Symptoms with Functional Medicine

 The menopause is a natural part of ageing and occurs when a woman’s supply of eggs is used up.
 When there are no eggs remaining the ovaries no longer produce the female sex hormones oestrogen and progesterone at the same level or in the same cycle.
 It’s the drop in the levels of these hormones, combined with other hormonal changes as the body adjusts that are responsible for menopausal symptoms.
 Menopause can also be induced by medical treatments such as a hysterectomy (where a woman’s ovaries and womb are removed) or by medications that block female hormones, for example, tamoxifen.

-Most women will experience some menopausal symptoms, but for a small number these symptoms can be severe and have a major impact on quality of life.
+Most women will experience some menopausal symptoms, but for a small number, these symptoms can be severe and have a major impact on the quality of life.

 Common menopausal symptoms include: